Nashua Airport: Airport services

 The airport has private flight schools offering training and certification in fixed-wing airplanes and helicopters.
 On-demand air charter is offered by providers, including Air Direct Airways and Infinity Aviation, which operates a number of Hawker mid-sized business jet aircraft.

 Infinity Aviation Services is a fixed-base operator (FBO) that provides aircraft servicing, fueling and maintenance and flight planning resources.
 GFW Aeroservices, a former FBO, ceased operation in March 2011.

-The second-floor Midfield Cafe is open for breakfast and lunch from 7 a.m. to 2 p.m., six days a week, closed on Tuesdays.
+The second-floor Midfield Cafe is open for breakfast and lunch from 7 a.m. to 2 p.m., five days a week, closed on Mondays and Tuesdays.

 The airport hosts the Southern New Hampshire University Aviation Center, Aviation Operations Management Program, and an accelerated Flight Program.